SmaertBoty/Minescript/Jynnton/README.md

 #### Special:
 - These are special lines of code, that get executed upon creating the function.
 Include them with `special@code_snippet`
 ### Event flag
-- Specify an event that will call the function
+- Specify an event that will call the function.
+Use it with `event="event_name"`
 - Possible events are all builtin Pyjinn events
 ### Return flag
 - Specify wheter this function returns a piece of data.
 Use it with `type="returning" / "noreturn"`